xweih/kcs/README.md

 |Live lobster combo	|1 x live lobster, mussels	|	62.99 |
 |combo special 1	|snow crab (1/2), 1x lobster tail, shrimp (1/2) 	|	49.99 |
 |combo special 2	|King crab (1/2), shrimp (1/2), crawfish/mussels (1/2)	|	39.99 |
+* Each Combo also includes 1 corn, 1 potato, and 1 sausage.
+*
 ## "Build Your Own Bag" or Combos?

-The resturant offers two ways of ordering your preferred seafood: you can either go by "build your own bag" style, with which you simply select whatever you like, or go by their "combos", which come with 2 to 3 types of seafood with some sides.
+The resturant offers two ways of ordering your preferred seafood: you can either go by "Build Your Own Bag" style, with which you simply select whatever you like, or go by their "combos", which come with 2 to 3 types of seafood with some sides.
 Naturally, with each combo, the price comes with a certain amount of quantity discount.

+For instance, let us look at Combo 2.
+Based on "Build Your Own Bag" price, the total order of "1 lb of snow crab + 1 lb of crawfish + 1 corn + 1 potato + 1 sausage" would have cost $52.27.
+But Combo 2 is offered as a package at $45.99.

 ## Mission